 tag.

-Thus, you should always think about placing a warning message as a fallback for those poor users.
+Thus, you should always think about placing a warning message as a fallback for such users:

 <iframe> <p>Your browser does not support iframes.</p> </iframe>

-For a long time, crawlers could not understand them, but this is no longer the case.
-The most relevant answer I found was from this article and today’s conclusion seems to be:
+For a long time, crawlers could not understand iframes, but this is no longer the case.
+The most relevant answer I found was from this article, and today’s conclusion seems to be:

 Thus, it is best to assume that the content displayed via iframes may not be indexed or available to appear in Google’s search results.
-A workaround would be to make sure to provide additional text-based links to the content they display so that Googlebot can crawl and index this content.
+A workaround would be to provide additional text-based links to the content they display so that Google crawlers can find and index this content.

-Note: You should also not worry about duplicate content issues since today’s web crawlers usually recognize them.
+N.B., you should also not worry about duplicate content issues because today’s web crawlers usually recognize that.

 attribute to the tag.